-As of December 31, 2020, the Company holds an economic interest of 39.08% in the outstanding capital stock of Telecom.
+As of December 31, 2021, the Company holds an economic interest of 39.08% in the outstanding capital stock of Telecom.
 The information relating to Telecom shareholders' agreement and the Voting Trust is described in Note 4 to the Company's consolidated financial statements.
-In addition, Note 32 to the Company's consolidated financial statements details the Public Tender Offer process initiated by the Company in June 2018, which under judicial proceedings.

-4. CABLEVISIÓN HOLDING AND ITS BUSINESS AREAS IN 2020
+4. CABLEVISIÓN HOLDING AND ITS BUSINESS AREAS IN 2021

-During 2020, the Company focused its businesses on the cable television services, fixed and mobile telephony and Internet access sectors, through the operations of its subsidiary Telecom.
+During 2021, the Company focused its businesses on the cable television services, fixed and mobile telephony and Internet access sectors, through the operations of its subsidiary Telecom.

-Consolidated net sales stood at \$ 301,596 million and the consolidated gross financial indebtedness of CVH (including sellers financing, accrued interest and fair value adjustments) stood at \$ 200,200 million.
+Consolidated net sales stood at \$ 425,493 million and the consolidated gross financial indebtedness of CVH (including sellers financing, accrued interest and fair value adjustments) decreased to \$ 266,921 million in 2021 from \$ 302,185 million in 2020 in constant currency as of December 31, 2021.